-While waiting for the tea farmers we drink boiled white tea, an outstanding Shuixian Rock tea (unfortunately too expensive for Nannuoshan; I can buy just 50g for me).
-During the tasting Ms. Yang shows some pieces of her jade collection.
-She selects the minerals, design the pendants and commission carving to specialized workshops.
+Whilst waiting for the tea farmers, we drink boiled white tea, an outstanding Shuixian Rock tea (unfortunately too expensive for Nannuoshan; I can buy just 50g for me).
+During the tasting, Ms. Yang shows some pieces of her jade collection.
+She selects the minerals, design the pendants and commission carving to specialised workshops.

 An old jar is used as disposal on the gongfu cha table.
 Two pieces of Ms. Yang’s jade collection.

-Showing off up is embedded in Chinese culture as well as believing any bullshit they are been told.
-Modesty, embarrassment and sense of measure are unknown concepts.
-Every second day a tea seller shows me his collection of cups from the Ming and Song dynasties; which actually find place only in museums.
-Others have to steep their 70 years old pu’er which, most likely, are much much younger.
+Showing off is embedded in Chinese culture, as well as believing any bullshit they are been told.
+Modesty, embarrassment, and a sense of proportion are unknown concepts.
+Every second day a tea seller shows me his collection of cups from the 'Ming' and 'Song' dynasties; which actually are only found in museums.
+Others have to steep their 70-year-old pu’er which, most likely, are much, much younger.
 Another must tell me how much he spent (thousands of Euro) for a tea tray or introduce me to his friend pretending he is the best producer of a certain tea, the most renewed tea taster of whole Fujian and so on... every day new incredible stories to listen and repeat to others.